Nova União (mixed martial arts)

-Nova União ([ˈnɔvɐ uniˈɐ̃w]) is a Brazilian Jiu-Jitsu (BJJ) academy and mixed martial arts team located in Rio de Janeiro, Brazil.
+Nova União ([ˈnɔvɐ uniˈɐ̃w]) is a Brazilian jiu-jitsu (BJJ) academy and mixed martial arts team located in Rio de Janeiro, Brazil.
 It is one of the top professional MMA training camps.
 Their BJJ black belts have participated in BJJ, submission grappling and MMA competitions all over the world.

-BJ Penn's victory at the Mundials marked the first time a non-Brazilian native won gold in the black belt category.
-Since 2008 Nova União has become a familiar name in the Mixed Martial Arts scene as a result of stabling the former #1 ranked featherweight fighter in the world, José Aldo, as well as Renan Barão, the former UFC Bantamweight champion, and another top ten ranked featherweight in Marlon Sandro.
+B.J.
+Penn's victory at the Mundials marked the first time a non-Brazilian native won gold in the black belt category.
+Since 2008 Nova União has become a familiar name in the mixed martial arts scene as a result of stabling the former #1 ranked featherweight fighter in the world, José Aldo, as well as Renan Barão, the former UFC Bantamweight champion, and another top ten ranked featherweight in Marlon Sandro.